 154 C.E.

 Marcion of Sinope is arrested in Antioch and taken back to Rome to be martyred in the Colosseum.
 During his journey, he pens seven epistles for some of his churches and disciples in Anatolia.
-His Epistle to the Romans was written on August 23rd.
-After arriving in Rome, he confronts his archnemesis, Polycarp of Smyrna, in which Polycarp exclaims: “I recognize thee as the firstborn of Satan.”
-Writing within Marcion’s own lifetime, Justin Martyr provides early datable references to Marcionite Christianity in the First Apology, and he is also associated with a now-lost Against Marcion.
+His Epistle to the Romans was written on August 24th.
+After arriving in Rome, he confronts his archnemesis, Polycarp of Smyrna, who exclaims: “I recognize thee as the firstborn of Satan.”
+Writing within Marcion’s own lifetime, Justin Martyr provides early-datable references to Marcionite Christianity in the First Apology, and he is also associated with a now-lost work, Against Marcion.
 Justin’s testimony confirms how rapidly Marcionite assemblies spread across the Roman world and forced the Catholic party into public apologetic damage control.
+After Marcion’s martyrdom, the Marcionite Church did not fragment into unrelated sects.
+Rather, distinct internal schools emerged within the same broad ecclesial body.
+The two principal schools were the Apelleans, founded by Apelles of Alexandria, and the Lucanists, founded by Lucanus or Lucianus of Rome.
+Later developments included the Severians, associated with Severus, and the Preponian refinement within the Lucanist stream.
+These schools differed chiefly in how they described the lower powers beneath God the Father, not in confessing rival co-eternal gods.

 155 C.E.

-Shortly after Marcion of Sinope’s death, a pre-ecumenical Roman synod as Polycarp of Smyrna confers with Bishop Anicetus over the Paschal (Easter) dispute—a Judaic Nisan 14 observance versus a Sunday rule—explicitly rejecting the Marcionite astrological method of calendrical calculation, which embraces celestial computations anchored to the April 3, 33 C.E. lunar eclipse visible at Jerusalem.
-Apelles of Alexandria succeeds Marcion of Sinope, following his martyrdom, as the Archbishop of the Marcionite Church.
-Apelles expands the Apostolicon to include the Epistle to Titus, the First Epistle to Timothy, the Second Epistle to Timothy, and the Epistle to the Alexandrians.
-Apelles created prologues for each epistle in a similar manner to how Marcion created the prologues for the original set of epistles in the Apostolicon.
+Shortly after Marcion of Sinope’s death, a pre-ecumenical Roman synod was held where Polycarp of Smyrna conferred with Bishop Anicetus over the Paschal (Easter) dispute—a Judaic Nisan 14 observance versus a Sunday rule—explicitly rejecting the Marcionite astrological method of calendrical calculation, which embraces celestial computations anchored to the April 3rd, 33 C.E. lunar eclipse visible at Jerusalem.
+Apelles of Alexandria succeeds Marcion of Sinope, following his martyrdom, as Archbishop of the Marcionite Church.
+Apelles becomes the chief preserver and theological successor of Marcion’s original teaching, giving rise to the Apellean school.
+The Apelleans preserved the confession of God the Father above all.
+They understood the lower maker of the physical world as the being called in the Apostolicon “the god of this world” and called in the Evangelicon “the prince of this world.”
+This lower power was not a second co-eternal, co-equal god, but a subordinate, begotten, limited, and derivative power beneath God.
+Marcionite tradition holds that Apelles continued the collection and transcription of Pauline letters after Marcion’s death and received Titus, I Timothy, II Timothy, and Alexandrians for Marcionite use.
+The Marcionite Church preserves these writings in the Antilegicon as deuterocanonical and subordinate to the original Apostolicon.
+Apelles may also have composed prologues for these epistles after the manner of Marcion’s prologues.

 156 C.E.